davidakennedy/davidakennedy.com/_src/about/index.md

 layout: page
 ---

-I work as a Managing Staff Designer at [Ad Hoc](https://adhocteam.us/), focusing on inclusive design and accessibility.
+I work as a Manager of Design at [Ad Hoc](https://adhocteam.us/), focusing on inclusive design and accessibility.

 I’m an accessibility evangelist who loves the open web and open source code.
 I’ve contributed to [WordPress](https://wordpress.org/) and the WordPress community in the past.
 I've worked with great people at [Automattic](https://automattic.com/), [U.Group](https://u.group/), The [Consumer Financial Protection Bureau](http://www.consumerfinance.gov/) and [The Arc](http://www.thearc.org/) doing all sorts of web stuff.
 In another life, I use to write words instead of code as a journalist.